 Inclusive Language in Practice

-Inclusive language practices encourage wording which doesn’t marginalize people based on their social identities and/or lived experiences (e.g., race, age, gender, disability, etc.).
+Inclusive language practices encourage wording that doesn’t marginalize people based on their social identities and/or lived experiences (e.g., race, age, gender, disability, etc.).
 The language we use can reflect implicit biases and ultimately creates barriers in the workplace.
-For example, defaulting to ‘he’ as the pronoun of a theoretical person is gendered-language which assumes that men are the default or norm in that situation.
-Such gendered-language, jargon, slang or discriminatory expressions can result in an ‘othering’ experience for candidates where their prospective sense of belonging is negatively influenced.
-Candidates may perceive a mismatch between their own personal values and that of the organization based on the language they encounter during the selection process.
+For example, defaulting to ‘he’ as the pronoun of a theoretical person is gendered language that assumes that men are the default or norm in that situation.
+Such gendered language, jargon, slang, or discriminatory expressions can result in an ‘othering’ experience for candidates where their prospective sense of belonging is negatively influenced.
+Candidates may perceive a mismatch between their values and that of the organization based on the language they encounter during the selection process.
 This is important as recent surveys show that over 50% of candidates would decline a job if the organization did not have the same environmental or diversity views and would not work for a company with a bad reputation.

 Inclusive Language in Job Descriptions

-Language has the power to shape reality and valued outcomes.
-This certainly extends to the selection setting.
+Language has the power to shape reality and important outcomes.
+This extends to candidate selection settings.
 For example, research has consistently shown that the language used in job postings can deter certain pools of candidates, namely gender and ethnic minorities, from applying.
 Such hindrances can reduce the diversity of candidates thus jeopardizing strategic diversity recruitment.

 How can you Implement Inclusive Language?

 Implementing inclusive language is important but not an overnight fix.
 Many companies, like Twitter and Google, have prioritized the use of inclusive language by developing Inclusive Language Style Guides.
 To apply this to the selection context, you can adapt your current organizational style guides by adding inclusive language in hiring.
 This can serve as a resource to which hiring teams can refer.